vuejs/v2.vuejs.org/src/v2/guide/index.md

 2. Vue components provide important features that are not available in plain custom elements, most notably cross-component data flow, custom event communication and build tool integrations.

+According to <https://custom-elements-everywhere.com/#vue>, Vue has a great interoperability with **Custom Elements**.

 ## Ready for More?

 We've briefly introduced the most basic features of Vue.js core - the rest of this guide will cover them and other advanced features with much finer details, so make sure to read through it all!